Council Staff Support

-Please send your cancellation request to the camp registrar at email@example.com or send your request directly through the "Camper Information" section of your Camp InTouch account and include your camper’s name, camp session and dates, and reason for cancellation, so that we can process your request.
+Please send your cancellation request to the camp registrar at email@example.com or send your request directly through the "Camper Information" section of your Camp InTouch account.
+Include your camper’s name, camp session and dates, and reason for cancellation so we can process your request.
 Your request will be processed in the order in which it is received, and you will receive an email confirmation once your request is complete.

 Cancelled camp spots cannot be gifted or transferred to other campers.
 All cancelled camp spots will be filled from the waitlist or opened to the public for enrollment if there is no waitlist.